confluentinc/jmx-monitoring-stacks/README.md

 The examples in this repo may not be complete and are for testing purposes only.
 They serve only to demonstrate how the integration works with Confluent Cloud and Confluent Platform.

-# How to run with CCloud "/export" endpoint (openMetrics endpoint)
+# How to use with Confluent Cloud

-The demo with CCloud needs a CCloud Instance running and you (as a user) are required to gather some details before spinning up the CCloud monitoring solution.
-Please refer to this [README](ccloud-prometheus-grafana/README.md) for detailed steps to run a CCloud based sample dashboard.
+The demo with Confluent Cloud needs a running instance and you (as a user) are required to gather some details before spinning up the Confluent Cloud monitoring solution.
+Please refer to this [README](ccloud-prometheus-grafana/README.md) for detailed steps to run a Confluent Cloud based sample dashboard.

 # How to use with cp-ansible